-Over the past 30 years, there have been many evaluations that show, where it is designed properly with local people and there is strong, connected leadership there are very consistent positive outcomes.
+Since 1988, there have been many evaluations across Australia, Scotland, Wales and England that show, where it is designed properly with local people and there is strong, connected leadership there are very consistent, positive outcomes.

-- Swansea University evaluation (2017) – a comprehensive study showing cost benefit of 2-3:1 in first year, anticipated to rise to 3-4:1.
-Increased relationships and connections, reduced dependence on/need for formal services
+- Swansea University (2016) evaluation – a comprehensive study showing cost benefit of 2-3:1 in first year, anticipated to rise to 3-4:1.
+Increased relationships and connections, reduced dependence on/need for formal services.

-- Thurrock Council found reductions in referrals/visits to GP, A&E, adult care, mental health and safeguarding services; avoided housing evictions,
+- Thurrock Council (2014) found reductions in referrals/visits to GP, A&E, adult care, mental health and safeguarding services; avoided housing evictions.

 Evidence and Outcomes